turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

-This gets the integration test passing!
+This gets the entry repository test passing.

+Pop back up and run the integration test.

+It's passing as well!

+## Red, Green...
+Refactor

-The entry repository is pretty gross, though. `format` has nothing to do with
+The entry repository is pretty gross. `format` has nothing to do with dealing
-dealing with persistence of phone book entries.
+with persistence of phone book entries.

 Also, the wishful thinking code that I wrote earlier looked like this: